fs.promises and FileHandle Cleanup

 autoClose: false,

 filehandle.close() waits for pending operations on the handle.
-A stream created from the handle is another source of work against that descriptor, so do not close the FileHandle while the stream is still active.
+A stream created from the handle is another user of that descriptor, so do not close the FileHandle while the stream is still active.

 import { pipeline } from 'node:stream/promises';